 Things I wish someone had told me years ago

 Entrepreneurs who have raised money will say things like, “well, it wasn’t really all that hard, you know.”
 The truth is, for most entrepreneurs it’s a time consuming, humbling, and frustrating process that they only go through because they have to.
-This is especially true with early stage investment, where a lot of the bet is being made on intangibles like the team and idea.
+This is especially true with early stage investment (I have specific seed pitch deck tips here), where a lot of the bet is being made on intangibles like the team and idea.

 Having been through the process, I’ve come out a little wiser.
 Here are a few “hacks” I wish I would have known before we started to raise money.

 - Make friends with someone who recently raised – emailing investors directly is not a good strategy.
 They get a lot of inbound leads, and almost all of them are bad.
 So don’t put yourself in that bucket.
 Find a friend, or a friend-of-a-friend, or even just make a new friend, who has recently raised money.
 They will have the freshest set of contacts.
 Have them make intros to their investors, and even all the investors who turned them down.
 You will get way more meetings this way.

 - Expect to hear “maybe” a lot – investors love to have optionality, and all things being equal they’d prefer to invest when there’s less risk.
 “Maybe” is code for: you haven’t convinced me yet, but I might change my mind so I want the option to invest later.
 Keep them on your list to send updates to, and they could end up being useful if you need others to fill out your round.
 “Maybe’s” often convert to “yes’s” once you have a lead investor or a majority of the round committed.